W7k-J/W7k-J.github.io/w7kTools/Drafter.md

 ### Problems on To-Do List:

+Spatial Elements Tag (room tags, area tags etc) are not supported by Tag tools - WIP
 Tags and Text notes - alignment will not work as intended if you rotate the north - I already made it work on non-perpendicular sections and elevations, but still not on plans!
 Tags and Text notes - copying leader settings from memory might not work on sections and elevations as intended.

 ### Problems not on To-Do List:

 Full support for older versions (2020, 2021, a few in 2022) - You are able to download the tool, but some buttons might not work (for example title lines, tags, legends1)

 Your support will help improve this app!
 For the most common list of exceptions, please visit the tool page.
 This toolset will grow in time!
 Your support will keep it alive and kicking!
 Please don't hesitate to contact me with a feedback or ideas of new features.

 <br>
 <div class="backToTools">